-Each individual authority decides who will get the housing allocation.
+Each individual authority decides who gets the housing allocation.
 They base their decision on a 'points system' - often called 'banding'.

-The urgency of your case gets influenced through the points and bands.
-So, you are more likely to get offered accommodation first if:
+The urgency of each case gets influenced through the points and bands system.
+So, you would be more likely to get offered accommodation first if:

 Some councils operate a choice-based letting scheme.
 The system allows you to state your preferred type of property.
 But, regional authorities make the final decision.